sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 Using AutoML reveals an interesting spectrum in ML model development.
 At one end of the spectrum is automated ML development as defined in this chapter.
 At the other end of the spectrum is manual ML development where a data scientist works with the data and algorithms and trains them (maybe with model checkpointing) using open-source libraries such as scikit-learn, TensorFlow, PyTorch, among others.
 Additionally, there is an interesting methodology in the middle that we discuss next.

 As shown in Figure 7.5, there is a semi-automated ML between the AutoML and manual ML model development where you have off-the-shelf pre-trained models available for use.
 Such pre-trained models target domain-specific use cases.
 Their usage is expected in enterprises with data science teams who want accelerators to solve a business problem.
 These enterprises do not have the luxury of starting from scratch due to the competitive landscape but have data scientists who can improve and fine-tune the pre-trained models.
 Let us explain using a couple of examples.
 Assume two pre-trained models - an employee churn propensity model to assign a probability to an employee to leave a company and a patient infection propensity model to assign a probability to a hospital patient to develop a site infection.
 Both models are developed using domain-specific data collected from multiple sources that give them reasonable predictive power.
 The employee churn model uses data from different enterprises with varying numbers of employees.
 The patient infection model uses data from different hospitals of different sizes (as determined by the number of beds).
 Both these models have reasonable accuracy out of the box when applied to a specific enterprise or a specific hospital.
 However, to increase their accuracy for that specific company or hospital, the respective data science teams can fine-tune the models using transfer learning   [[5]](Chapter7.html#ftnt5) with the company or hospital-specific dataset.
+Large Langugage Models (LLMs) that have gained recent popularity (as of the writing of this book) are made enterprise specific using this technique.
+Fine-tuning LLMs is challenging given the large parameter size of the models and we discuss this under LLMOps in Chapter 8.